 An example derived from ASC 842 illustrates, the transition for a capital lease:8

-The effective date for the entity to adopt ASC 842 is January 1, 2019.
-Lessee had entered into a seven year lease on January 1, 2016 requiring annual payments of $25,000 at the end of each year.
+The effective date for the entity to adopt ASC 842 is Jan.
+1, 2019.
+Lessee had entered into a seven year lease on Jan.
+1, 2016 requiring annual payments of $25,000 at the end of each year.
 The lease included a residual value guarantee of $8,190.
-At the inception of the lease the entity determined it should be classified as a capital lease, and using its incremental borrowing rate at the time of 6% calculated a capital lease obligation and recorded a capital lease asset.
+At the inception of the lease the entity determined it should be classified as a capital lease, and using its incremental borrowing rate at the time of 6 percent calculated a capital lease obligation and recorded a capital lease asset.
 Additionally, the lessee capitalized direct costs of $2,800.

 For subsequent measurements through the transition periods, 2017 and 2018, the entity will measure its lease liability and right of use asset in accordance with ASC 842 and continue to recognize in the statement of comprehensive income, interest expense and amortization of the right to use asset in a manner similar to what was previously recognized under extant GAAP.